-Unsecured working capital financing are another product that tend to carry high cost of working capitals and daily payments.
+Unsecured working capital financing is another product that tends to carry a high cost of working capital and daily payments.
 Like merchant cash advances, borrowers can apply and receive funding quickly, often in less than two business days.

-If business owners have time on their side, an BDC microloan offers term funding for less than $50,000 at moderate cost of working capitals (between 6.5% and 9%).
+If business owners have time on their side, a BDC microloan offers term funding for less than $50,000 at a moderate cost of working capitals (between 6.5% and 9%).

 Small business credit cards

-Although credit cards carry higher cost of working capitals than most term funding, they offer small businesses multiple benefits.
-For example, a credit card may help a business build its business credit score, and in many cases interest on credit card purchases doesn’t start accruing until the end of a billing cycle.
+Although credit cards carry a higher cost of working capital than most term funding, they offer small businesses multiple benefits.
+For example, a credit card may help a business build its business credit score, and in many cases, interest on credit card purchases doesn’t start accruing until the end of a billing cycle.

 Peer-to-peer (P2P) term business funding

 P2P funding isn’t just for consumers seeking personal funding.
-Certain P2P platforms offer business funding at cost that range from as low as 4.99% to 29.99% APR.
-This funding require monthly payments, but they may be funded almost as quickly as cash advances for qualified business owners.
+Certain P2P platforms offer business funding at costs that range from as low as 4.99% to 29.99% APR.
+This funding requires monthly payments, but they may be funded almost as quickly as cash advances for qualified business owners.